Former Italian prime minister Matteo Renzi has pulled the plug on the country’s ruling center-left coalition.

 Rather than double down and find other ways to cut unemployment, for example by relaxing licensing requirements or boosting Italy’s low tertiary education rate (27 percent compared to an EU average of 40 percent), Renzi announced his work was done and — like so many Italian prime ministers before him — demanded more “flexibility” from the EU in implementing its budget rules and economic policy recommendations.
 (Which Italy has consistently ignored.)

 He picked a fight with the European Commission over his spending plan, which resulted in only minor modifications.
 He singlehandedly delayed sanctions on Russia to chastise Germany for its participation in Nord Stream 2 — which pipes Russian gas directly into Germany via the Baltic Sea, bypassing Ukraine — only to stab Eastern Europe in the back as soon as Italy was promised a role in the project!
 (Nothing came of it.)

 Renzi devoted the remainder of his term to political reforms.
-He proposed to weaken the Senate, then as now an elected body with equal lawmaking powers to the lower house, and give the top vote-getter in elections extra seats in the lower chamber to make it easier to form governments.
+He proposed to weaken the Senate, then as now an elected body with equal lawmaking powers to the lower house, and give the top vote-getter in elections extra seats in the lower chamber to make it easier to form coalition governments.

-When opposition to the proposals mounted, Renzi unwisely tied his fate to the outcome of a referendum on the changes, daring Italians to vote them down.
+When opposition to the proposals mounted, Renzi unwisely tied his fate to the outcome of a referendum about the changes, daring Italians to vote them down.
 Predictably, this made the referendum about him, and the same 60 percent of Italians who voted for other parties in the 2014 election voted against Renzi in the 2016 referendum.
 He resigned later that year.